-I am an author, instructor in the Spring Arbor University’s Master of Spiritual Formation program, retreat speaker, musician, mother and pastor’s wife.
-My husband is an Associate Pastor at First Presbyterian Church in Boulder, CO.
-I have two daughters and two sons-in-law.
+I am an author, church musician, instructor in the Spring Arbor University’s Master of Spiritual Formation program, and retreat speaker.

 I received my Masters in Church Music and Organ from Valparaiso University.
 I have a B.A. in Music and Psychology from Metropolitan State College in Denver.
 I am currently the Coordinator of Music Ministries for Trinity Lutheran church in Boulder, Colorado.
-I am one of the music reviewers for the American Recorder Society’s national magazine and I was one of the main editors for Chautauqua Porches, a community cookbook in honor of the Boulder Chautauqua’s hundredth anniversary in 1998.
+I have done a number of music reviewers for the American Recorder Society’s national publication and I was one of the main editors for Chautauqua Porches, a community cookbook in honor of the Boulder Chautauqua’s hundredth anniversary in 1998.

-Besides my work with the Spiritual Disciplines, I love music: playing the organ, harpsichord and/or recorder and singing.
-I enjoy traveling, especially internationally.
-I walk daily and experiment in various visual art mediums.
-I recently began a Facebook group called Creative Transformations: Linking Christian Disciplines and the Arts.
+Besides my work with the Spiritual Disciplines, I love playing the organ, harpsichord, recorder, and singing.
+I enjoy traveling, especially in the Southwest USA as well as internationally.
+I experiment in various visual art mediums.
 I enjoy playing Mah Jongg (American).
-I live in a National Historic Landmark community, where I regularly see bears, mountain lions, fox, coyote, and other wildlife.
+I live in a National Historic Landmark community, where I regularly see bears, mountain lions, fox, coyote, and other wildlife on my daily walks.